Extended Bolus: what to do when two pieces of pizza become four

-- We use the term “Normal Bolus” (as this is what most pump companies call it) to refer to what Omnipod, Animas, and Medtronic call a Normal Bolus, and Accu-Chek calls a Standard Bolus, in which the entire dose is delivered immediately (upfront) with no extended portion.
+We use the term “Normal Bolus” to refer to what Omnipod calls an Immediate Bolus, Medtronic calls a Normal Bolus, and t:slim and YpsoPump call a Standard Bolus, in which the entire dose is delivered immediately (up-front) with no extended portion.
 This is what we ussually think of when we hear the term “bolus”.

-The Split Bolus feature is easily accessed via the menus and buttons on your child’s pump (check your owner’s manual for specific instructions)… and, in our experience, works GREAT to avoid posy-meal spikes!
+The Extended Bolus feature is easily accessed via the menus and buttons on your child’s pump (check your owner’s manual for specific instructions)… and, in our experience, works GREAT to avoid posy-meal spikes!
 IF your child eats the planned amount of carbs.

 What do we do now?
-You’re in need of a split bolus on top of a split bolus.
+You’re in need of an extended bolus on top of an extended bolus!

-When Do We Need to Use a Split on a Split?
+When Do We Need to Stack an Extended Bolus on another?

 Anytime your child eats more than the first serving of combo-worthy carbs (low-GI, high-protein, or high-fat foods).

-How Do We Add a Split Bolus to an Existing Split Bolus?
+How Do We Add an Extended Bolus to an Existing Extended Bolus?

-Since the pump will not allow you to directly layer a Split Bolus on top of an existing Split Bolus, we need to think outside the box.
-There are two methods that our families have used for dealing with this situation.
+Since your insulin pump may not allow you to directly layer an Extended Bolus on top of an existing Extended Bolus, we need to think outside the box.
+There are two methods that our families have used for dealing with this situation: